-The Meaning of Easter is more than springtime and dyed eggs.
-The significance of Easter is that not only sin but death has been conquered by the one who foretold his own resurrection before he gave his life for us on Good Friday.
+The meaning of Easter is more than springtime and dyed eggs.
+The significance of Easter is that not only sin but death has been conquered by the risen Christ who foretold his own resurrection from the dead before he gave his life for us on Good Friday.

 The serpent’s bite was a deadly one.
 The venom had worked its way deep into the heart of humanity, doing its gruesome work.
 The anti-venom was unavailable till He appeared.
 One drop was all that was needed, so potent was this antidote.
 Yet it was not like Him to be stingy.
 The sacrifice of His entire life poured out to the last drop at the foot of the cross – This was the Son’s answer to the Problem of Sin.

 Three days later came the Father’s equally extravagant answer to the Problem of Death.
 For Jesus was not simply brought back to life like Lazarus.
 That would be resuscitation, the return to normal, mortal life.
 Yes, Lazarus ultimately had to go through it all again . . . the dying, the grieving family, the burial.
 Jesus did not “come back.”
 He passed over, passed through.
 Death, as St. Paul said, would have no more power over him.

 If you said that physical death was not the worst consequence of sin, you’d be right.
 Separation from God, spiritual death, is much more fearsome.
 But enough of this talk of physical death as beautiful and natural.
 It is neither.
 Our bodies are not motor vehicles driven around by our souls.
 We do not junk them when they wear out and buy another (that’s why reincarnation is all wrong).
 Rather, our bodies are essential to who we are.
 For human beings, body and immortal souls are intimately intertwined, making us so different from both angels and animals.
 Death separates what God has joined.
 It is natural that we shudder before it.
 Even the God-man trembled in the Garden.